h1234w1/printf/README.md

-This is a team project on printf functions
+This is a team project on printf function